genealogysystems/fs-check/README.md

 The method signature for these opportunity checks is **check(Person)**

 ### missingBirth
-`person` - This opportunity will appear when there is no Birth fact of the Birth fact has no place and date.
+`person` - This opportunity will appear when there is no Birth fact or if the Birth fact has no place and date.

 ### missingBirthFormalDate
 `cleanup` - This opportunity will appear when there is a Birth fact for a person with an original date but no formal date.

 ### missingBirthNormalizedPlace
 `cleanup` - This opportunity will appear when there is a Birth fact for a person with an original place but no normalized place.

+### missingDeath
+`person` - This opportunity will appear when there is no Death fact or if the Death fact has no place and date.

 ### missingDeathFormalDate
 `cleanup` - This opportunity will appear when there is a Death fact for a person with an original date but no formal date.